April 2019 online performance and interview with Lessonface on about music education, being a profesional musician, and the world of flamenco guitar.

 Free 30-minute online lesson in flamenco or classical guitar

 Online lessons work great for adult students with busy schedules.

 I teach private guitar lessons online to students anywhere in the world from my home studio in Seville, Spain.
 Students book via Lessonface, a platform designed especially for live online music lessons.
-Check out my availability and schedule your classes here, or keep reading to learn more about online guitar lessons.
+Check out my availability and schedule your classes here, or keep reading.

 What is Lessonface?